Top 5 Things To Do On A Sunny Day

 Discover Dolgoch Falls

-The Fathew Valley in the south-western part of Snowdonia National Park takes in a wooded gorge along the Nant Dolgoch stream, a tributary of the River Fathew.
-Here, you will find three waterfalls tumbling down the steep sides of the gorge into pools below, and a popular circular walk links all three waterfalls.
-The first part of the walk passes underneath the Talyllyn railway viaduct and a viewing platform and then rises after the lower falls.
-Follow the path along the stream to the steps leading to the middle and upper falls.
+The Fathew Valley, in the south-western part of Snowdonia National Park, takes in a wooded gorge along the Nant Dolgoch stream, a tributary of the River Fathew.
+Here, you will find three waterfalls tumbling down the steep sides of the gorge into pools below, and a popular circular walk links all three.
+The first part of the walk passes underneath the Talyllyn Railway viaduct and a viewing platform, and then rises after the lower falls.
+Follow the path along the stream to the steps that lead to the middle and upper falls.
 After leaving the middle falls, the path rises to the upper falls and a picnic area.
 The trail can be slippery in damp weather but on a hot day, it’s a beautiful place for children to play in the rock pools at the base of the upper falls.
-These wonderful waterfalls can also be reached by travelling along the Talyllyn railway.
-The Talyllyn railway is the worlds first preserved steam railway that was opened over 150 years ago in 1865.
-You can chose to hop on and off at any stations along the line, so combine the two for a great day out!
+These wonderful waterfalls can also be reached by travelling along the Talyllyn Railway; the world's first preserved steam railway that was opened in 1865.
+You can chose to hop on and off at any station along the line, so why not combine the two for a great day out?